Fischer Black: Financial economics career

-It can be shown that the mathematical techniques developed in the option theory can be extended to provide a mathematical analysis of monetary theory and business cycles as well.
+It has been claimed that the mathematical techniques developed in the option theory can be extended to provide a mathematical analysis of monetary theory and business cycles as well.

-Business Cycles and Equilibrium (1987)
+Business Cycles and Equilibrium

-Fischer Black has published many academic articles, including his best-known book, Business Cycles and Equilibrium.
-In this book, Black proposes at the beginning of the book to imagine a world where money does not exist.
-With its theory that economic and financial markets are in a continual equilibrium-is one of his books that still rings true today, given the current economic crisis.
+Fischer Black's best-known book is Business Cycles and Equilibrium, originally published in 1987.
+In this book, Black proposes at the beginning of the book to imagine a world where money does not exist, and develops a theory that economic and financial markets are in a continual equilibrium.
 Building upon these statements, Black creates models as well as challenges monetary theorists, especially those who subscribe to the ideas of the quantity theory of money and liquidity of money.
 Banks are the main institutions of monetary transactions in Black's book, to which he also states that money is an endogenous resource (contrary to monetarists who believe money to be an exogenous resource), provided by banks due to profit maximization.
-Controversial statements such as "Monetary and exchange rate policies accomplish almost nothing, and fiscal policies are unimportant in causing or changing business cycles" have made Black enemies with Keynesians and Monetarists alike.
+Controversial statements such as "Monetary and exchange rate policies accomplish almost nothing, and fiscal policies are unimportant in causing or changing business cycles" have been contested by Keynesians and monetarists alike.

 Illness and death

 In early 1994, Black was diagnosed with throat cancer.
 Surgery at first appeared successful, and Black was well enough to attend the annual meeting of the International Association of Financial Engineers that October, where he received their award as Financial Engineer of the Year.
 However, the cancer returned, and Black died in August 1995.
+He was survived by his wife, Catherine, and their five children.

 Posthumous recognition

 The Nobel Prize is not given posthumously, so it was not awarded to Black in 1997 when his co-author Scholes received the honor for their landmark work on option pricing along with Robert C. Merton, another pioneer in the development of valuation of stock options.
 However, when announcing the award that year, the Nobel committee did prominently mention Black's key role.

-Black has also received recognition as the co-author of the Black–Derman–Toy interest rate derivatives model, which was developed for in-house use by Goldman Sachs in the 1980s but eventually published.
+Black received recognition as the co-author of the Black–Derman–Toy interest rate derivatives model, which was developed for in-house use by Goldman Sachs in the mid-1980s, but was eventually published in 1990.
 He also co-authored the Black–Litterman model on global asset allocation while at Goldman Sachs.

+In December 1996, Black was inducted to the Fixed Income Analysts Society Hall of Fame, with his colleague Emanuel Derman conducting the ceremonies and delivering the inductee speech.

 The advisory board of The Journal of Performance Measurement inducted Black into the Performance & Risk Measurement Hall of Fame in 2017.
 The announcement appears in the Winter 2016/2017 issue of the journal.
 The Hall of Fame recognizes individuals who have made significant contributions to investment performance and risk measurement.